me-shaon/be-a-pro-developer/README.md

 Becoming a 'Software developer' is easy.
 But mastering the craft and becoming a 'Pro' in the field is not.
 It requires hard work, experience and learning a lot of stuff.

-This repository will compose a list of topics, along with the resources to learn them, which should be learned to excel in the field of Software Development.
+This repository will compose a list of topics, along with the resources to learn them, which will help one to excel in the field of Software Development.

 ***Feel free to contribute as much as you can to make it useful for everyone.***